Frequently Asked Questions (FAQs)

 What is the level of English required for a child to obtain a place in the school?

-For children between 2 and 5 years old, previous knowledge of English is not required.
-From Year 1 onwards, we test the level of English prior to the child´s acceptance in the school to make sure that the child will be comfortable in the class.
+For children between 3 and 5 years old, previous knowledge of English is not required.
+From Year 2 onwards, we test the level of English prior to the child´s acceptance in the school to make sure that the child will be comfortable in the class.
+In Secondary School students have to take a written test.
 Children learn languages very quickly and joining at an early age is clearly an advantage.

 Do you study any other languages in school?

-Yes, as part of the curriculum, we offer Spanish from Year 1 to Year 6 (4 hours a week) and from Year 7 onwards (5 hours a week) and German from Year 2 onwards (2 hours a week).
+Yes, as part of the curriculum, we offer Spanish from Year 1 to Year 6 (4 hours a week) and from Year 7 onwards (6 hours a week of Lengua and Ciencias Sociales) and German from Year 2 onwards (2 hours a week).

 Are all your teachers native speakers?